What Is a Compound Interest Calculator?

 Is this compound interest calculator accurate?

 It provides an estimate based on the values you enter.
-Real-world results may differ due to fees, taxes, changing interest rates, and market performance.
+Actual results can differ because of taxes, fees, changing rates, market volatility, and product-specific rules.

 Are monthly contributions added monthly even if I choose daily compounding?